The Stages of Dying Checklist

 STAGE ONE: The 45-Year Warrantee on the Body Expires

-2. There is a second minor physical loss.
+2. There is a second physical loss.
 This might be the start of a systemic problem, like diabetes, hypothyroidism, rheumatoid arthritis, or fibromyalgia.
-It is important at this point to keep a healthy lifestyle—exercising, proper eating, limited drinking, weight-watching, socializing, spiritual activities—because this greatly influences how rapidly your medical and psychological issues will progress.
+It is important at this point to keep a healthy lifestyle—like exercising, proper eating, limited drinking, weight watching, socializing, and spiritual activities.
+This greatly influences how rapidly one's medical and psychological issues will progress.

 4. One starts to move slower because there is a general decline in physical energy.
-You notice that you cannot keep up with younger folks.
-Some people deny this is an issue and often become critics of youth.
+A person notices that he or she cannot keep up with younger folks.

 5. Doctors become an important part in a person’s life.
 They order loads of tests and try to retrofit a person for a second go-around at life.
 They perform things like colonoscopies, arthroscopies, sonograms, MRIs, wrinkle relaxers, fillers, and lifts.

 7. A person cuts back on the size of his or her social group.
-At this time, you generally get closer to the people who are most meaningful to you—increasingly by text message, phone calls, or by social media.
+At this time, a person generally tries to get closer to the people who are most meaningful—increasingly by text message, phone calls, or by social media.

 8. Some people struggle to continue to accomplish their goals.
 Others stop looking toward the future, or they use aging as an excuse to give up on all their plans.